 Picking the right island can be tricky and there are so many amazing options to choose from.
 Mykonos and Santorini have notably been the most popular in recent years but are also the most pricey.
-For me Crete is by far the best choice and as the biggest of the Greek islands it’s guaranteed there’s something for everyone.
+For me, Crete is by far the best choice and as the biggest of the Greek islands, it’s guaranteed there’s something for everyone.

 So here are my reasons why Crete should be your next paradise island of choice.

 As the biggest Greek island there seem to be endless beaches to choose from, within the small village we stayed at there were multiple to choose from.
-Unlike a few Greek island that are mostly Rocky/ peddled beaches.
+Unlike a few Greek islands that are mostly Rocky/ peddled beaches.
 Crete has the soft sand and Crystal clear water that dreams are made of.

 Wherever you go in Greece you are guaranteed to get some amazing traditional Greek dishes.
-However I feel Crete has the widest variety from amazing world class restaurants to classic cheap eats.
+However, I feel Crete has the widest variety from amazing world-class restaurants to classic cheap eats.